tibobrc/Blinkist-to-Readwise/README.md

-# Blinkist2Readwise
+# Blinkist-to-Readwise

-Blinkist2Readwise is a script to extract highlights from your Blinkist account and upload them to your Readwise account.
+Blinkist-to-Readwise is a script to extract highlights from your Blinkist account and upload them to your Readwise account.
 You also have the option to extract your Blinkist highlights to a CSV file.

 ## Table of Contents